antirez/lamernews/README.md

 ===

 Lamer news is a Ruby/Sinatra/Redis/jQuery application.
-You need to install Redis and Ruby 1.9.2 with the following gems:
+You need to install Redis and Ruby (tested on REE, -1.9.2 or -head) with the following gems:

 * redis
 * hiredis